diyasen2021/Bioinformatics_workshop_BScstudents/Lessons/Module7_ngs_theory1.md

 ### Ion Torrent

-Ion Torrent sequencing detects **hydrogen ions** released during DNA synthesis rather than fluorescence.
+Ion Torrent sequencing detects **hydrogen ions** released during DNA synthesis rather than fluorescence or electrical impulses.
 As a nucleotide is incorporated, a proton is released, causing a measurable change in pH that is detected by a semiconductor chip.
 The technology is faster and less expensive to instrument than optical methods but generates shorter reads (200–600 bp) with a higher error rate in homopolymer regions.
 Ion Torrent is commonly used in clinical settings for targeted sequencing panels, such as oncology panels testing a defined set of cancer-associated variants.

 ### Platform Comparison Summary